Rockford Unit 6 Bylaws

 Section 2

-It shall be the duty of the Vice-President to assist the President in performing his duties and in the absence of the President he shall assume the duties of the President.
+It shall be the duty of the Vice-President to assist the President in performing his duties, and in the absence of the President, he shall assume the duties of the President.
 He shall be allowed the same privileges and power and authority as the President while serving as such.

 Section 3

 The Treasurer shall be custodian of all monies of this Unit.
 He shall collect and keep an accurate record of all dues, fees, fines, special assessments and all other monies due this Unit.
-Heshall keep an accurate record of the membership of this Unit and the name and address of the beneficiary of each member.
-Heshall submit in writing to the Annual Meeting a financial statement showing the disposition of all monies of the Unit received and disbursed by him during his term of office.
+He shall keep an accurate record of the membership of this Unit and the name and address of the beneficiary of each member.
+He shall submit in writing to the Annual Meeting a financial statement showing the disposition of all monies of the Unit received and disbursed by him during his term of office.
 He shall also submit in writing to said meeting the numerical strength of the membership of this Unit.
 He shall also submit a written report to said Unit of his official acts during this term of office.
-The Treasurer shall be bonded in the sum of not less than One thousand Dollars and he shall always be bonded for a sum greater than the amount of cash on hand.
+The Treasurer shall be bonded in the sum of not less than One Thousand Dollars, and he shall always be bonded for a sum greater than the amount of cash on hand.
 The premium of said bond shall be paid for from the funds of this Unit.
 The Treasurer shall be allowed all legitimate expenses incurred while performing the duties of Treasurer, subject to approval of the Board of Directors.

 Section 4

-The Recording Secretary shall be custodian of all records and shall record the minutes and proceedings of all meetings held by this Unit and by the Board of directors.
+The Recording Secretary shall be custodian of all records and shall record the minutes and proceedings of all meetings held by this Unit and by the Board of Directors.
 He shall have charge of correspondence as the President shall direct, or the business as the Unit requires, and shall maintain accurate copies of all Unit records and correspondence.

 Section 5

 The Board of Directors shall administer the business of this Unit not otherwise prescribed in the Constitution and Bylaws.
 The members of the Board of Directors shall be allowed all legitimate expenses incurred while attending the Board meetings.
-For the purpose of transacting business a quorum for the Board shall consist of a majority of members, including the President.
+For the purpose of transacting business, a quorum for the Board shall consist of a majority of members, including the President.
 The Board of Directors shall approve the schedule of benefits to be provided under the Unit Member Retirement Program.
-The Board of Directors or the committee chairperson if directed by the President will report to the membership at each spring meeting concerning the actuarial viability of the Retirement Health Fund Plan (RHFP), including a complete financial projection based upon recognized actuarial principles which take into account the size of the asset pool of generated by the RHFP, the continuity of the RHFP and the goal of providing retiring members a retirement benefit payment at the time of their retirement which shall be uniform for each member retiring during any particular calendar year.
+The Board of Directors or the committee chairperson if directed by the President will report to the membership at each spring meeting concerning the actuarial viability of the Retirement Health Fund Plan (RHFP), including a complete financial projection based upon recognized actuarial principles which take into account the size of the asset pool generated by the RHFP, the continuity of the RHFP and the goal of providing retiring members a retirement benefit payment at the time of their retirement which shall be uniform for each member retiring during any particular calendar year.

 ARTICLE V. Fees, Dues, and Assessments